 If you’ve recently purchased a vehicle, are up for renewal, or just became a licensed driver—shopping for car insurance and understanding your coverage options can be overwhelming.

 We want to help simplify the process.
 So here are some easy steps to find coverage that fits your needs.

 Step 1.
 Get a quote.

-Getting a quote online is a great way to find the right insurance.
-It’s a tool that will walk you through your coverage options, show you ways to save, and calculate the premium for your potential policy.
-Click HERE to get an Easy & Fast online quote!
+Getting a fast, no obligation quote is a great way to find the right insurance.
+We can walk you through your coverage options, show you ways to save, and calculate the premium for your potential policy.
+Call us to get an easy & fast quote!

 Step 2.
 Understand your mandatory coverage.

 By law everyone who puts a plate on a vehicle in Canada must have car insurance.

 If you are from British Columbia, Saskatchewan, or Manitoba—government-run insurance companies sell the required minimum car insurance.

 In all other provinces and territories, you can purchase the mandatory coverage (and any optional coverage) directly from a private insurance company, like One Stop Insurance Inc.